awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

 + The AWS CLI is configured for an AWS Region different from the one where the repository exists\.
 + The Keychain Access utility has saved credentials that have since expired\.

 **Possible fixes:** To verify whether the AWS CLI is configured for the correct region, run the aws configure command, and review the displayed information\.
 If the CodeCommit repository is in an AWS Region different from the one shown for the AWS CLI, you must run the aws configure command and change the values to ones appropriate for that Region\.
-For more information, see [Step 1: Initial Configuration for CodeCommit](setting-up-https-unixes.md#setting-up-https-unixes-account)\.
+For more information, see [Step 1: Initial configuration for CodeCommit](setting-up-https-unixes.md#setting-up-https-unixes-account)\.

  The default version of Git released on OS X and macOS uses the Keychain Access utility to save generated credentials\.
 For security reasons, the password generated for access to your CodeCommit repository is temporary, so the credentials stored in the keychain stop working after about 15 minutes\.
 If you are only accessing Git with CodeCommit, try the following: